 Keep flowering plants in a cool, humid atmosphere with plenty of light, such as an unheated porch.
 Plants will deteriorate if they suffer long periods in hot, dry conditions.

 Remove the dead flowers.
 Repotting can then be done if necessary, increasing the pot size by no more than 2.5-5cm (1-2in) in diameter.
-Most indoor azaleas are imported from the Continent.
-They are usually growing in a pine needle, peat and leafmould medium, but a suitable alternative medium can be made from equal parts leafmould, peat substitute such as composted bark, and lime-free sharp sand.
+A suitable potting compost can be made from equal parts leafmould, composted bark, and lime-free sharp sand (alternatively, buy an ericaceous peat-free compost).
 Acidic, partially decayed pine needles can be included if available; the essential point is that no alkaline materials should be used.
 A proprietary, ericaceous or lime-free compost is also suitable.
 Water-in using rainwater.

 Where possible keep the plant in a warm greenhouse or conservatory, with a temperature of 13-16°C (55-61°F).
 Mist daily and water as needed to encourage new root and shoot growth.
 Alternatively, give the protection of a frost-proof cold frame or greenhouse, where growth initially may be slower.